 No audio or visual recording equipment can be brought into the venue.
 Bag searches may take place at the gates, and prohibited items will be confiscated.
 Glass as well as packaged and commercial takeaway food is not permitted at the venue.

 No pets or animals are allowed.
 Assistance and guide dogs accepted.

 What happens if it is a rainy day?

-As Ballet Under the Stars is an outdoor event, it is subject to weather conditions.
-Please check this page from 3pm on the day for wet-weather updates.
+Ballet Under the Stars is an all-weather outdoor event, and will only be cancelled if the weather is hazardous.
+Please check this page for wet-weather updates.
 Please note that if the event has to be cancelled due to weather conditions, it will not be rescheduled.